 Moreover, it’s vital that you don’t make a customer wait for your answer for hours.
-Get back to a person within 24 hours of the first contact.
+Get back to a person within 24 hours of first contact.
 You don’t want to join the ranks of that 62% of companies that just neglect to deal with customer support duties.

-Emails affect everything from customer lifetime value to purchase rates.
-That’s why a perfectly written email can bring you absolute benefits.
-As a matter of fact, they are game-changing for any company that experiences big customer traffic.
-Therefore, support agents are able to handle dozens of inquiries at a time.
 There are still people who prefer writing an email for interacting with a brand.
 However, if email communication prevails in your company, don’t ignore clients’ messages for days, personalize your emails, and don’t overuse automated replies.

-#3 Social media customer service
+4. Social media customer support

 By building effective customer service on social media platforms, you can cultivate stronger relationships with clients, boost brand awareness, and make your customers loyal.

-#4 Phone customer service
+5. Phone customer support